sparsh0006/Bob/README.md

 ### Bob's Personality

-Bob has a distinct personality as an AI whisky butler, with:
+Bob has a distinct personality as an AI whisky sommelier, with:
-- Animated avatar with facial expressions
+- Animated beer glass avatar that fills during analysis
+- Bubble animations and whisky filling effects
 - Typing animation for responses
 - Thoughtful analysis of your collection
 - Detailed explanations for recommendations